Borgaard/bewd11-homework/README.md

 1. Fork this repository.
 2. Clone your fork to your ```~/my_projects``` folder.
 3. Create a directory in the ```bewd11-homework``` folder using your real name and github account name, like ```bewd11-homework/NicoleBorgaard-Borgaard```.
-That will make it easier for us to remember who everyone's github name is. :)
+That will make it easier for us to remember what everyone's github name is. :)
 4. For each homework make sure to put your files in a new `hw_x` directory in your named directory.
 Example for homework #3: `bewd11-homework/NicoleBorgaard-Borgaard/hw_3/`

 Example of what your folders should look something like: